Michigan synagogue attack was Hezbollah-inspired act of terrorism, FBI says

 “This man acted under Hezbollah’s direction and control,” Gorgon said.
 “He intended to kill others, not just himself.”

-In the days after the attack, US officials said Ghazali was located in federal government databases as having connections to “known or suspected terrorists” associated with Iranian-backed terrorist group Hezbollah in Lebanon.
+In the days after the attack, US officials said Ghazali was located in federal government databases as having connections to “known or suspected terrorists” associated with Hezbollah.

 A week prior to the attack, members of Ghazali’s family in Lebanon – including two brothers – were killed in an Israeli airstrike as the US and Israel entered its second week of conflict with Iran.